 A: The nonrefundable application fee is $150 (USD) for all application rounds and can be paid by credit card.

-A: Yes, you may qualify for an application fee waiver if you meet one or more of the following conditions: active duty U.S. military or veteran; active participant in Peace Corps or AmeriCorps; Teach for America.
-Fee waivers are dependent on responses you provide in your application and will be activated after you submit your application.
-Supporting documentation may be required to receive a fee waiver.
-A refund cannot be issued for an application fee already paid.
+A: Yes.
+You may qualify for an application fee waiver if you are currently serving in the U.S. military or are a military veteran, or an active participant in the Peace Corps, AmeriCorps, or Teach for America.
+Indicating your military experience or your participation in one of the qualifying programs within your application will activate the fee waiver, which will be applied after you submit your application.
+In some cases, supporting documentation may be requested.
+Unfortunately, refunds cannot be issued for application fees already paid.

 Q: What are the program codes for the GMAT, GRE, and language exams (TOEFL/IELTS/PTE Academic)?